Cloudlynx/docs/gettingstarted.rst

 .. image:: _static/gettingstarted/fig95.png
    :alt: Containers – filter results

-.. sidebar:: **Note:**

-   The filter filters both the name field and the size field.

 .. _cli:

 Command Line Interface (CLI)
 ----------------------------

+.. sidebar:: **Note:**

+   The installation of the OpenStack client packages depends on the Linux distribution.

 The installation process in this document is for Linux distributions using packages.
 For Mac OS X, Microsoft Windows, or Linux installations using **pip**, please refer to the OpenStack documentation: http://docs.openstack.org/user-guide/content/install_clients.html.

-.. sidebar:: **Note:**

-   The installation of the OpenStack client packages depends on the Linux distribution.

 Install OpenStack Clients for CLI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^